ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

     - `204 No Content`: state changed to `unverified`
     - `401 Unauthorized`: auth error (not a data steward)
     - `404 Not Found`: the IVA has not been found
+  - *should also send a notification to the user*
 - `POST /rpc/ivas/{iva_id}/request-code`
   - *request the verification of the specified IVA*
   - auth header: internal token